Hosnooo/quadrotor-lqr-mpc-nmpc/README.md

 cvxpy
 ```

 CasADi/Ipopt is used for the nonlinear MPC and direct multiple-shooting optimal control problems.
-CVXPY is used for the linear MPC quadratic program.
+CVXPY is used for the Linear MPC quadratic program.

 ---